-Unlike the measures presented so far, the concept of Ravasz and Barabási (2003) addresses the notion of containment hierarchies.
+Unlike the measures presented so far, the concept by Ravasz and Barabási (2003) addresses the notion of containment hierarchies.
 They observed that $\log k$ and $\log C$ are correlated in many real-world networks (where k is the vertex degree and C is the local clustering coefficient).

 They argue that this is due to a containment hierarchy in the network (although they have not used the word "containment").
-In order to determinate this, they proposed a simple recursive generation process that creates graphs with a power-law degree distribution, a linear dependence between log k and log C and multiple levels of hierarchies contained within each other.
-The bottom line of their argument is that hierarchy in undirected networks can be quantified by looking at the log k vs. log C plot and fitting a straight line to the data; the larger the slope of the line is, the more hierarchical the network is.
+In order to determinate this, they proposed a simple recursive generation process that creates graphs with a power-law degree distribution, a linear dependence between $\log k$ and $\log C$, and multiple levels of hierarchies contained within each other.
+The bottom line of their argument is that hierarchy in undirected networks can be quantified by looking at the $\log k$ vs. $\log C$ plot and fitting a straight line to the data; the larger the slope of the line, the more hierarchical the network.